spgreen/eduroam-freeradius-docker/README.md

         	c.
 FLR Server active but not configured correctly
         	d.
 FLR Server offline

 Note: test.sh is using eapol_test to test the eap authentication between the FLR and the Docker eduroam IdP.
-If you want to see a more in-depth view of the authentication process, view the log file located here (**only in TEST environment**):
+If you want to see a more in-depth view of the authentication process, view the DEBUG log using the following command outside of the container (**only for TEST environment**):

-	/var/log/freeradius/radius.log
+	docker logs -f freeradius-eduroam

 The log will give you a good idea if something has gone wrong